 MicroPolisNew York, NY

 Reusing built spaces has environmental advantages: it conserves materials and resources, lowers carbon footprint, and brings old, energy-inefficient buildings up to the current code.

-Carefully selected building materials and cladding ensure thermal insulation to lower energy use and costs for these micro-homes.
+MicroPolis helps the city achieve a more equitable landscape.
+Installing these complexes in wealthier neighborhoods and business districts improves living standards for communities of color, immigrant groups, and low- to middle-income families.
 MicroPolis celebrates the city’s diversity by increasing equity and valuing the range of people needed to make the city thrive.
-Adding affordable housing units throughout the city’s higher-end buildings neighborhoods will make New York City more integrated, resilient, and equitable.
+Adding affordable housing units throughout the city’s higher-end neighborhoods makes New York City more integrated, resilient, and equitable.

 This competition entry was one of five finalists for the Architizer A+ Awards.